Measuring Script/Command Execution Time in PowerShell

 Get the execution time of the last PowerShell command:

-You can use the Measure-Command cmdlet to get the total time spent executing all commands in a block (in milliseconds).
+You can use the built-in Measure-Command cmdlet to get the total time (in milliseconds) that all the commands in a block of PowerShell code take to execute.

-This cmdlet takes the command (command block) specified in curly braces, executes it internally, and outputs the time it took to execute as a result.
+This cmdlet takes the command (command block) specified in curly braces, executes it internally, and returns the time it took to execute as a result.

 Measure-Command -Expression {"{0:N2} GB" -f ((gci –force c:\photo –Recurse -ErrorAction SilentlyContinue| measure Length -s).sum / 1Gb)